 For non-nuclear thermal generators, the input planned outage schedule is converted into an annual planned outage rate for each model year.
-The MARS model creates an optimized outage schedule that minimizes LOLE, while being consistent with the outage rates provided.
+The MARS model creates an optimized outage schedule that minimizes LOLE, while respecting the outage rates provided.
+For nuclear generators, the input planned outages schedule is input directly into the model.